 There are a number of free websites which the College recommends accessible through the students’ drop down menu, these include information about different careers and quizzes to match the user’s interests to a job.
 It is also really useful to encourage conversations about careers, in particular with other family members and friends.
 Organising work shadowing or visits as well as encouraging paid employment as long as it does not impinge on your child’s academic progress can all be helpful.

 The latest guidance from the government is: Careers Guidance Provision for Young People in School.
 The emphasis is on the importance of careers education starting from Y7, and to encourage increased links with employers.

-A search and apply site for FE Colleges and Sixth Forms in East Sussex and Kent.
+A search and apply site for FE Colleges and Sixth Forms in East Sussex.
 All HCC students are provided with a log in for the site in the last term of Y10, and their account goes live once they are in Y11.
 Support is offered in PSHEe lessons with using and applying through the site.

 We use the Careers and Enterprise Company’s ‘Compass’ tool initially to assess our provision and their ‘Tracker’ tool to improve.
 This process is ongoing but is monitored by the Local Authority 3 times a year and our Enterprise Adviser and Careers’ Governor when they meet formerly with the Careers’ Lead.